 The precision is the number of bits used to represent the significand of a floating-point number; the corresponding C data type is mpfr_prec_t.
 The precision can be any integer between MPFR_PREC_MIN and MPFR_PREC_MAX.
-In the current implementation, MPFR_PREC_MIN is equal to 2.
+In the current implementation, MPFR_PREC_MIN is equal to 1.

 Warning!
 MPFR needs to increase the precision internally, in order to provide accurate results (and in particular, correct rounding).
 Do not attempt to set the precision to any value near MPFR_PREC_MAX, otherwise MPFR will abort due to an assertion failure.
-Moreover, you may reach some memory limit on your platform, in which case the program may abort, crash or have undefined behavior (depending on your C implementation).
+However, in practice, the real limitation will probably be the available memory on your platform, and in case of lack of memory, the program may abort, crash or have undefined behavior (depending on your C implementation).